 Afternoon session: June month portion from text books are to be taught

 1. For classes 6th to 8th, among the 48 periods, 30 periods are to be allocated to regular syllabus teaching and the remaining 18 periods are to allocated for Class readiness programmes for the subjects Telugu, English, Hindi and mathematics.

 2. During the day, periods from morning sessions to be allocated to the class readiness programme in Telugu, English, Hindi and mathematics as shown below:

 |Subject||Period allocated for class readiness programme||Periods allocated for Regular syllabus|

-3. Teachers are required to make a detail timetable for the above periods in a week and exhibit it on the wall for the convenience of the students to plan creative activities.
+3. Teachers are required to make a detailed timetable for the above periods in a week and exhibit it on the wall for the convenience of the students to plan creative activities.

 4. Teachers should decide and divide the remedial teaching periods as per children performance.

-5. Remedial teaching should be carried out hand to hand without disturbing the regular subject teaching.
+5. Remedial teaching should be carried out a hand to hand without disturbing the regular subject teaching.

 6. Every week the progress of the child shall be recorded.LEP 3R’s Programme Guidelines Schedule

 7. Invite the parents to the School to gain firsthand experience of how the readiness programme is organized in the interest of the children.
 Interact with the parents on the strengths and weakness of the child.
 Organize SMC meeting and invite parents and demonstrate the pupil performance during the period of Readiness programme.